Havana Anisio Santiago Aguardente de Cana

 All the notes on the nose come through on the sip giving a really elegant and easy going Cachaca to sip.
 As with aged Cachaca this is not a huge tear your nostrils out type of experience.
 Aged Cachaca is more akin to Cuban style rons than big Jamaican or Demerara monsters.
 It is perhaps best described as a lighter style of Aged Rhum Agricole.

 Balance is the key with this Cachaca.
 Lovely aromas and flavours of vanilla, lavender, cinnamon and a touch of aniseed combine beautifully with the zesty aged “wood” notes to produce a very elegant sip.
 A creamy butteriness, like sweet shortcrust pastry also adds a good depth of flavour to this cachaça.
-There is even a slight nuttiness.
+There is even a sli

 The finish is great as well with a really good length and a really enjoyable spicy and zesty finish.
 This is complex but at the same time very approachable.
 I am confident that most peoples misconceptions of what Cachaca is would be tested if they tried this spirit.